theobald-software/theobald-software.github.io/content/_en/yunio/server-settings.md

 If this option is active, the Swagger/OpenAPI json file contains no additional properties.
 - *Nintex Gateway*: <br>
 Select this option when integrating yunIO services with the [Nintex Gateway](https://help.nintex.com/en-US/nwc/Content/Gateway/InstallAndConfigure.htm).
-Nintex properties are added to into Swagger/OpenAPI json file so that no manual changes to the swagger definition are necessary.
+Nintex properties are added to into Swagger/OpenAPI json file and there is no need to manually change the swagger definition.
 For more information, refer to the knowledge base article [Integrating a yunIO Service via Nintex Gateway](https://kb.theobald-software.com/yunio/integrating-yunio-via-nintex-gateway).

 ### Transport Layer Security